Globe Discount City: History

 The first Globe Discount City opened in Houston in November 1960 by United Mercantile Inc. United had formed earlier in 1960 to operate the existing seven-store chain of Danburg's Department Stores which had existed since the 1930s and the forthcoming big-box Globe retail locations – the first three of which were each built with over 100,000 square feet of space.
-All but one of the Danburg locations was in the Houston, Texas market as were the first four Globe Discount City locations.
+All but one of the Danburg locations were in the Houston, Texas market as were the first four Globe Discount City locations.
 Unlike the smaller Danburg department stores, the Globe City concept featured a full grocery store, a Sun Cafeteria utilizing the store's sun logo, and an expanded variety of more than 80 departments including live pets, firearms, and a Globe Auto Center housed in an outparcel building.

 With three Globe stores open in 1962, Walgreens acquired the United Mercantile portfolio in March 1962.
 Walgreens had seen F.W.
 Woolworth announce its new big-box retail concept of Woolco in 1961, S.S.
 Kresge opening its first Kmart in January 1962, and many others getting into large scale discount stores including the first Walmart store later in 1962 and W.T.
 Grant would create big-box Grant City stores.
 Walgreens would use Globe as its big-box brand while later creating a Walgreens Superstore line for its mid-sized pharmacy-centric stores while continuing its existing, smaller Walgreens stores.

 Walgreens would extend the Globe big-box locations to its peak of 31 stores primarily in Texas and Arizona with three locations in Louisiana and two locations each in Tennessee and New Mexico.
 Some locations were branded as Globe Discount City with others labeled as Globe Shopping City.
 The stores’ positioning statement remained consistent as, “Everything under the sun priced lower.”
-To retain Globe's “multi-line customer appeal,” Walgreens leased back certain departments of the store including the food market, fine jewelry (to Zales), the auto center, and the shoe department to third party vendors.
+To retain Globe's “multi-line customer appeal,” Walgreens leased back certain departments of the store including the food market, fine jewelry (to Zales), the auto center (to Uniroyal, and the shoe department to third party vendors.
 Annual Walgreens shareholders reports touted Globe's “per square foot” sales in the early 1970s that were over-trending and the chain's usage of computers to track inventory, sales, and other key performance indicators.
 The 1973 shareholder report provided a note of warning that the big-box competition was getting “intense” and the chain would not be extending past its Southwest locations.